Nursing home companies accused of misusing federal money received hundreds of millions of dollars in pandemic relief

 A spokesperson for Sava declined to comment on the government’s case, saying the litigation is ongoing.
 In court records, the company disputed the allegations, arguing the government failed to prove its case.

-“The government hinges its entire case on five patient examples that demonstrate, at most, the government’s subjective clinical disagreement— and even then, a disagreement that wholly ignores the high standard to which [skilled nursing facilities] are held in the delivery of therapy services,” the company said.
+“The government hinges its entire case on five patient examples that demonstrate, at most, the government’s subjective clinical disagreement — and even then, a disagreement that wholly ignores the high standard to which [skilled nursing facilities] are held in the delivery of therapy services,” the company said.

-Nursing homes flagged by government inspectors also drew millions of dollars, including Andover Subacute and Rehabilitation Center in New Jersey, where 17 bodies were found in a makeshift morgue.
+Nursing homes flagged by government inspectors for lapses in care during the pandemic also drew millions of dollars, including Andover Subacute and Rehabilitation Center in New Jersey, where 17 bodies were found in a makeshift morgue.

 Hundreds of nursing homes with cases of coronavirus have violated federal infection-control rules in recent years

-The facility, which along with a sister property received more than $3 million, failed to follow infection-control standards or properly screen visitors, according to a state inspection in April.
+The facility, which along with a sister property received about $3 million, failed to follow infection-control standards or properly screen visitors, according to a state inspection in April.
 Inspectors also found staff members who did not use proper protective equipment, wash their hands or separate sick patients from healthy ones.

 The home, under investigation by the New Jersey attorney general, said every effort was made to keep residents safe.